 Indications for conversion to endotracheal intubation and conventional mechanical ventilation include the development of shock or frequent arrhythmias, myocardial ischemia, high work of breathing, and transport to a cardiac catheterization laboratory or surgical suite where control of the airway and full ventilatory support are desired.

 NIPPV can be used in the outpatient setting.
-For example, CPAP is often used for patients with obstructive sleep apnea, whereas BiPAP can be used for those with concomitant obesity-hypoventilation syndrome or for chronic ventilation in patients with neuromuscular or chest wall diseases.
+For example, CPAP is often used for patients with obstructive sleep apnea, whereas BiPAP can be used for patients with concomitant obesity-hypoventilation syndrome or for chronic ventilation in patients with neuromuscular or chest wall diseases.